Guido Di Leone

 Guido Di Leone (24 January 1964 – 11 November 2025) was an Italian jazz guitarist.

+Born in Bari, Di Leone was the son of the jazz pianist Nino.
+His collaborations include Franco Cerri, Paolo Fresu, Mark Murphy, Joey Baron, Jerry Bergonzi and Dado Moroni.
+He founded the music academy Il Pentagramma and the Duke Jazz Club.

 Di Leone died from a heart attack in Bari, on 11 November 2025, at the age of 61.